Official state symbol Montana State Flag Adopted 1905 Standardized 1981

 The modified flag added the word Montana in gold letters above the seal.

-Symbols of the Montana State Flag
+Key Symbols on the Montana Flag

 Montana State Seal